 STEP 6.
 PROTECT FURNITURE

 It’s now time to protect the desk.
 I’ve used waxes in the past to protect finishes after applying a chalky texture type paint, but they are temporary and I’d need to apply another application every few months to protect the finish.
 For this project, I want to achieve a durable finish since I will be using the top surface of this desk daily.

-I chose Varathane Polyurethane water based formula because I want a durable finish that will last.
+I chose Varathane Polyurethane water based formula because I want a durable finish that will last as long as possible.
 This is my new go to favorite top coat especially when using light colored paints as it doesn’t produce the yellowish tint on your painted finish as some of the other polyurethane brands do.
 However, lightly colored painted furniture does seem to show some yellowing over time.
 You can purchase this product at Home Depot online or on Amazon.
 You can also check your local Home Depot to see if they carry this product.

 STEP 7.
 APPLY HARDWARE

 I added new hardware for this desk makeover.

 I love the new look of this desk and this is going to really brighten up the space in the room.
 Sometimes all we need is a vision to inspire us to try new projects — and if it doesn’t work out, that’s okay too.
 It’s definitely more fun to have a buddy along the way as we test our ideas and try new projects.